Laos: Prehistory

-In 2009, an anatomically modern human skull was recovered from the Tam Pa Ling Cave in the Annamite Mountains in northern Laos; the skull is at least 46,000 years old, making it the oldest modern human fossil found to date in Southeast Asia.
-Stone artifacts including Hoabinhian types have been found at sites dating to the Pleistocene in northern Laos.
+In 2009, an anatomically modern human skull was recovered from Tam Pa Ling Cave in the Annamite Mountains.
+At least 46,000 years old, the skull was the oldest modern human fossil discovered in Southeast Asia at the time.
+Stone artifacts, including Hoabinhian types, have also been found at Pleistocene sites in northern Laos.

-Archaeological evidence suggests an agriculturist society developed during the 4th millennium BCE, a society in which bronze objects appeared around 1500 BCE, and iron tools were known from 700 BCE.
-The proto-historic period is characterised by contact with Chinese and Indian civilisations.
-According to linguistic and other historical evidence, Tai-speaking tribes migrated southwestward to the territories of Laos and Thailand from Guangxi sometime between the 8th and 10th centuries.
+Archaeological evidence indicates that an agricultural society developed during the 4th millennium BCE, with bronze artifacts appearing around 1500 BCE and iron tools by 700 BCE.
+The proto-historic period was characterized by contact with Chinese and Indian civilizations.
+Linguistic and historical evidence indicates that Tai-speaking groups migrated southwest from Guangxi into present-day Laos and Thailand between the 8th and 10th centuries.